Treblle/traefik-plugin-treblle-rust/README.md

 If you encounter any issues:

-1. Check the logs of each service using `docker-compose logs [service_name]`.
+1. Check the logs of each service using `docker compose logs [service_name]`.
-1. Ensure all services are running with `docker-compose ps`.
+1. Ensure all services are running with `docker compose ps`.
 1. Verify the Traefik configuration in `traefik.yml` and `traefik_dynamic.yml`.
 1. Check the Rust code in the middleware and Treblle API for any errors.
 1. Run `make check-rust-version` to ensure you're using the correct Rust version.